nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

     nextflow run examples/blast-parallel.nf -with-docker

-This will run the pipeline printing the final alignment out in the terminal screen.
+This will run the pipeline printing the final alignment out on the terminal screen.
-You can also provide your own protein sequences' FASTA file by adding, in the above command line, the option ``--query <file>`` and change the splitting chunk size with ``--chunk n`` option.
+You can also provide your own protein sequences multi FASTA file by adding, in the above command line, the option ``--query <file>`` and change the splitting chunk size with ``--chunk n`` option.

 Note: the result doesn't have a real biological meaning since it uses a very small protein database.